Memorizing the small block Chevy V8 firing order should be your first step before opening the hood of your car to start a new project.

 That means next to the number one spark plug wire will be the number 8 spark plug wire, the number 4 and so on in a clockwise rotation.

-The firing order is the same for the Chevy 350 as well as many other Chevrolet V8 engines.
+The firing order is the same for the Chevy 350 as well as many other small block and big block Chevrolet V8 engines.
 Thankfully Chevy engineers has made it easy for us Chevy fans to figure out the firing order fairly easily.

 However, before you pull your spark plug wires, it is a good idea to label the ends of the spark plug wires and distributor cap with the corresponding cylinder number.
 This will help give you confidence that your spark plug wires will go back in the correct order before you crank the engine over.